An introduction for sole traders to the short version of the Self Employment page of the Self Assessment tax return in FreeAgent

 FreeAgent will pick the short or the long version for you based on your turnover, but if you want to choose to fill in the long version, you can switch at the top of the page.

-Here's how FreeAgent fills in the boxes in this page, taking data from your transactions that you've recorded - invoices, bills, bank entries, expenses, and so forth.
+FreeAgent fills in the boxes on the 'Self Employment' page by taking data from the transactions that you've recorded: invoices, bills, bank entries, expenses, and so on.
 If you need to make any changes to these, then you should either make changes to individual transactions or post journal entries.

 Box 9 is for turnover - the income your business has earned during the year.
 This figure should exclude bank interest, which you need to record on the main return page.
 Use box 10 to record any other income your business received during the tax year.